DiCoRe: Enhancing Zero-shot Event Detection via Divergent-Convergent LLM Reasoning: Background and Related Works

 \paragraph{Unconstraining LLMs for Better Reasoning:} LLMs show immense language understanding and generation capabilities, but they need instructions and constraints to aid in meaningful human tasks \cite{instruction-tuning}.
-However, imposing constraints also reduces LLM reasoning capabilities \cite{tam-etal-2024-speak, crane}.
+However, imposing constraints also reduces LLM reasoning capabilities \cite{tam-etal-2024-speak, tian-etal-2024-macgyver, crane}.
 To this end, works have explored constrained decoding by altering the output probability distribution \cite{outlines, grammar-masking, ctrl-g}.
 Some works explore grammar-aligned decoding strategies \cite{geng-etal-2023-grammar, grammar-aligned-decoding}.
 However, such strict enforcement has been shown to hurt LLMs' generations.
 Recently, \citet{tam-etal-2024-speak} explored better prompt design on math reasoning to unburden the constraints on the LLM.
-With similar inspiration, we explore decoupling LLMs from constraints to improve reasoning for IE tasks, specifically Event Detection, in our work.
+With similar inspiration, we explore decoupling LLMs from constraints to improve reasoning in our work.
+Although, we only explore the task of Event Detection, we believe our work could benefit other structured tasks in Information Extraction \cite{li-etal-2023-revisiting-large, wang-etal-2025-gpt}, Document Understanding \cite{suvarna-etal-2024-qudselect}, Question Answering \cite{rajpurkar-etal-2016-squad, parekh-etal-2025-dynamic}, and Dialogue Generation \cite{parekh-etal-2020-understanding, tartan}.